termon/dotnet-moviemanager/README.md

-# DotNet Core 5 Clean Movie Solution
+# DotNet Movie Manager Solution

 This .NET project demonstrates concept of separation of concerns (SOC) and is a simple implementation of the Clean Architecture demonstrated via a movie management system.